hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide9_20220401.md

 foo(); // this refers to: undefined
 ```

 You may run into strict mode without realizing it.
-For instance, it shows up in JavaScript classes and in Coderpad, the environment we use for assessment interviews.
+For instance, it shows up in JavaScript classes and in **Coderpad**, the environment we use for assessment interviews.

 ### 14.5 Method Execution Context (Implicit)